tdsmale/tdsmale.github.io/Jungian.md

 #### ESE / ESFJ / ESFj / Bonvivant (Shadow: Puritan).
 Loveable Host.
 Keeping people together.

-Finding safety within a crowd by encouraging a positive atmosphere and being the centre of attention.
+Finds safety within a crowd by encouraging a positive atmosphere and being the centre of attention.
 - Natural: Hospitality.
 Naturally promotes a mutually welcoming atmosphere.
 - Constructive: Canon.
 Finds it constructive to observe a mutually-legislated understanding.
 - Obligation: Profitability.
 Feels obligated to try and promote competitive escalation.